Communicating With Your Lawyer’s Office

 The most common reason is when the attorney is not in the office.
 Attorneys are oftentimes at a courthouse or in a long (a lot of defense attorneys charge hourly) deposition.

-Time is also divided between tasks that move the cases forward toward resolution (and payment) and those that do not.
+Time is also divided between tasks moving the cases toward resolution (and payment) and those that do not.
 Guess which category “client phone calls” fall in, more often than not?
-Unless you are calling your lawyer to give him or her some crucial piece of information, odds are good that your phone call is doing nothing to advance your case.
+Unless you call your lawyer to give him or her some crucial information, the odds are good that your phone call is doing nothing to advance your case.
 Most clients call with questions about their case’s status or concerns over how their case is developing.
-While these calls are important to clients, and important to the lawyers, they may take less priority with another looming court deadline.
+While these calls are essential to clients and important to the lawyers, they may take less priority with another looming court deadline.

 There is no doubt that lawyers have an ethical duty to keep clients informed about the status of their cases.
-However, this rule doesn’t necessarily mean that your lawyer needs to convey this information personally, or even over the phone.
-More often than not, a paralegal assigned to your case can answer your “case status” questions.
-Some clients will call/email/text multiple times in a day – even when cases can’t move that quickly.
+However, this rule doesn’t necessarily mean that your lawyer needs to convey this information daily, personally, or even over the phone.
+A paralegal assigned to your case can often answer your “case status” questions.
+Some clients will call/email/text multiple times a day – even when cases can’t move that quickly.

-Most personal injury lawyers will tell you when you first hire them that there will be long periods of time during your case when they are simply gathering information and waiting until your case is ready for settlement or trial.
-I refer to this as the “hurry up and wait,” period.
-We can file the lawsuit, and then get the defendant served, but the defendant’s Answer isn’t due for 20 days.
+Most personal injury lawyers will tell you when you first hire them that there will be long periods during your case when they are simply gathering information and waiting until your case is ready for settlement or trial.
+I refer to this as the “hurry up and wait” period.
+We can file the lawsuit and get the defendant served, but the defendant’s Answer isn’t due for 20 days.
+The delays are also frustrating for the attorneys working on the cases.

-When something significant approaches, such as scheduling a deposition, defense medical examination, or mediation, your attorney’s office will be contacting you immediately.
+When something significant approaches, such as scheduling a deposition, defense medical examination, or mediation, your attorney’s office will contact you immediately.
 I think – from a lawyer’s point of view, most lawyers generally only contact clients when something has happened on the case – because otherwise, there wouldn’t be a need to call.
 But!
-After starting checking on clients to see how their medical status (for example) is going, we’ve found that we will sometimes, but usually not, learn something new about the case.
-But, at the same time, if you haven’t heard from your attorney in a month, definitely call to see if anything new has occurred.
+After checking on clients to see how their medical status (for example) is going, we’ve found that we will sometimes, but usually not, learn something new about the case.
+At the same time, if you haven’t heard from your attorney in several weeks, definitely call to “touch base.”

 How You Get Your Lawyer to Return Your Calls

-It seems like more and more of my younger clients don’t like to use their cell phone for phone calls.
-If you prefer email/texting, it’s easier to ask multiple questions all at once, vs. 10-15 messages back and forth.
+It seems like more and more of my younger clients don’t like to use their cell phones for phone calls.
+If you prefer email/texting, it’s easier to ask multiple questions simultaneously vs. sending 10-15 messages back and forth throughout the day.

 Practical Tips for Making Sure Your Lawyer Calls You Back